- Home

 Q: What do I need to purchase to get started and what is the cost?

-A: For adults there are three choices for new listeners which you can view in our online store here.
+A: For adults there are three choices for new listeners which you can view in our store.

 Q: How is the portable method different from the clinical method